-Story wise "The Engagement Ring" is shall we say rather predictable as you know the minute we meet Sara and Tony that romance is going to blossom between them leading to the expected complications involving her boyfriend and their family.
-It is pleasant enough with the playfulness of Tony's flirting but it isn't anything original but thankfully it is not the only storyline.
-The other storyline of course is the feud which is confronted when the missing letter and ring shows up and Alicia and Nick end up forced into a meeting.
-Again it is pretty predictable what is going to happen but in a strange way the familiarity makes "The Engagement Ring" work as it makes it easy to watch.
+So story wise "The Engagement Ring" is simply familiar as you know the minute we meet Sara and Tony that romance is going to blossom between them leading to the expected complications involving her boyfriend but also their families.
+All of which is pleasant enough with the playfulness of Tony's flirting bringing plenty of smile moments, but it isn't anything overly original.
+Thankfully it is not the only storyline as we have the family feud which resurfaces when the missing letter and ring shows up and Alicia and Nick end up forced into a meeting.
+Again it is pretty predictable what is going to happen but in a strange way the familiarity of the "The Engagement Ring" works in its favour, making it uncomplicated and easy to watch.

 Now I know there will be some who mock "The Engagement Ring" because everything about it is stereotypical when it comes to the style.
-The beautiful Italian music, the sun kissed vineyards, the typically quirky characters that are more caricature than anything are all so stereotypical that you either love it or hate it.
+We have some beautiful Italian music, the sun kissed vineyards, the typically quirky characters that are more caricature than anything; all of this is so stereotypical that you will either love it or hate it.
 I personally love it as these stereotypical characters are amusing, none more so than the thin as a rake Nonna who doesn't speak but stuffs away food like it is no one's business.

-But the real strength of "The Engagement Ring" is in its cast with the likes of Patricia Heaton, Vincent Spano, Chuck Shamata and Tony Lo Bianco all delivering fun with their characters.
-But in truth it is Lainie Kazan who makes the movie who brings fire to her stereotypical character as Alicia and makes you laugh with the scenes of anger when she curses in Italian and shoots a fiery glare at the camera.
+But the real strength of "The Engagement Ring" is in its cast with the likes of Patricia Heaton, Vincent Spano, Chuck Shamata and Tony Lo Bianco all delivering fun characters.
+But in truth it is Lainie Kazan who makes the movie, who brings fire to the role of as Alicia and makes you laugh with the scenes of anger when she curses in Italian and shoots a fiery glare at the camera.
 If you have seen Kazan in any other movie you will know what I mean and she is an absolute joy to watch.